sociogram-dev/mini-apps-sdk/README.md

 # Sociogram Mini Apps SDK

-A TypeScript SDK for creating mini applications that integrate with the Sociogram platform.
-This SDK provides a set of tools and APIs to build interactive mini apps that can be embedded within the Sociogram ecosystem.
+A TypeScript SDK for creating mini apps that integrate with Sociogram.

-## Features

-- WebView communication bridge for seamless integration
-- Event handling system for bi-directional communication
-- Support for both iframe and React Native WebView environments
-- Utility functions for URL parsing and parameter handling
-- Type-safe API with TypeScript support

 ## Installation